-Before making that decision, the Gauteng legislature should reflect on how much wealthier the country would be if the mining industry - instead of shrinking by 1% a year - had grown by 5% a year during the global commodities boom, as other major mining countries were able to achieve.
+All these factors need to be taken into account as part of the necessary socio-economic assessment.
+In addition, before it decides to adopt the Bill, the NCOP should reflect on how much wealthier the country would be if the mining industry - instead of shrinking by 1% a year - had grown by 5% a year during the global commodities boom, as other major mining countries were able to achieve.
 If this had happened, South Africa would have reaped substantial benefits in many spheres.